 It is always important to try to use water more efficiently.
 But there are times when it becomes even more important, such as when drought occurs.
-Drought happens somewhere in the U.S. every year and, in September 2012, 65 percent of the country was in drought.
+Drought happens somewhere in the U.S. every year.
+In 2015, California is facing one of its most severe droughts on record and, in September 2012, 65 percent of the country was in drought.
 Drought is sometimes called the slow motion natural disaster.
 Economic losses due to drought in 2012 were in the billions and many communities struggled to provide important water services.

 During a drought, your water utility may ask you to limit your outdoor watering or impose other restrictions.
 But all members of a community can step up their savings to ensure that water is available to meet critical needs.
 Here are some tips to keep in mind.